The first ICO unicorns are here

 “The increase in price of OMG does not affect our development budget,” he added.

-This is one topic of many that we’re looking forward to discussing at the ICO panel session atour TechCrunch Disrupt SF event next month.Featured Image: Li-Anne Dias
+This is one topic of many that we’re looking forward to discussing at the ICO panel session at our TechCrunch Disrupt SF event next month.Featured Image: Li-Anne Dias

 0